JoshAmpofo/alhlp/0x0C-python-almost_a_circle/README.md

 ## Background Context

-The AirBnB project is a big part of the Higher level curriculum.
-This project will help you be ready for it.
+This project is a precursor to the AirBnB project which is a big part of the Higher level curriculum.

-In this project, I reviewed everything about Python:
+In this project, I reviewed everything about I've learnt so far in Python such as:

 - Import
 - Exceptions